pyncz/tokenpass/README.md

 # ✅ tokenpass

-Using the legal power of NFTs.
+Using the unique power of blockchain.

 ## Stack